Skip to main content

 I examine scale-making practices among transnational individuals and groups, their embodied enactments and entanglement in network cultures and specific rearrangements of materials.
 I analyze both how sensorimotor capacities are entangled in bodily experiences and how they are embedded in their sociocultural and technological contexts.
 So far, I have focussed on the relationship between the self, others, time and space in the context of multipresence in various sites and Polish migrations to London and South-East England.

-I am particularly interested in contemporary soundscapes, emerging Englishes, non-standardised speech, language ideologies, bodily semiotics and scale-making practices.
+I am particularly interested in contemporary soundscapes, emerging Englishes, non-standardised speech, language ideologies, bodily semiotics, scale-making practices, voice AI.
 I welcome opportunities for interdisciplinary collaborations.

 Qualifications